apache/incubator-hugegraph/hugegraph-store/README.md

-> Note: From revision 1.5.0, the code of HugeGraph-PD will be adapted to this location (WIP).
+> Note: From revision 1.5.0, the code of HugeGraph-Store will be adapted to this location (WIP).

-# HugeGraph Store(BETA)
+# HugeGraph Store (BETA)

 HugeGraph Store is a new built-in storage backend, which uses RocksDB as the distributed backend storage engine.